 Careful consideration while procuring items incorporates environmental concerns, social equity, and human health.
 Caltech partners with many vendors to help purchasers choose eco-friendly products, and TechMart incorporates an option to find only eco-friendly products in searches.
-Before purchase of a new chemical or piece of equipment, consider checking the lab equipment and chemical sharing tool Green Labs hopes to establish this year, to see if anyone has the item your lab needs.
+Before purchase of a new chemical or piece of equipment, consider checking the Glassware, Chemical, and Equipment Exchange Program established in mid-2024, to see if anyone has the item your lab needs.
 If not, consider ordering only the volumes needed for the experiment, rather than ordering in bulk, as this will reduce costs to purchase and dispose of unused items.
 When resupplying commonly used products, a purchaser can also change vendors to suppliers that have definite and clear commitments to sustainability, or those who have environmental criteria incorporated into their business practices.

-Further, a purchaser can ask vendors if they use recyclable or reusable packaging, if they have buy back or take back programs for packaging, or if there are discounts or perks for customers who utilize these programs.
+Further, a purchaser can ask vendors if they use recyclable or reusable packaging, if they have buy back or take back programs for packaging, or if there are discounts or perks for customers who utilize these programs (see section 5.4 Reduce, Reuse, and Recycle, folks! for more details).
 A purchaser can also enquire if there are more eco-friendly options available for equipment, or if the product can be configured to be more eco-friendly (for example: is "sleep mode" configurable to reduce energy consumption).
 Lastly, also take into consideration that eco-friendly equipment that has a higher up-front cost may have cost-savings later on, including less expensive consumables (like bulbs or plastics), having a longer lifetime, less maintenance requirements, or fewer hazardous wastes needing disposal.
 A cheaper product may also be unethically produced, so a purchaser can investigate where the products were created to see if those countries of origin have fewer labour laws or environmental protections.
 Eco-friendly products also usually mean high-efficiency, which may be a starting point for subsidization!
 All of these factors contribute to a reduction of the cost of ownership and should all be considered when making an informed purchasing decision.